dvrpc/plan-belt/README.md

 modules included at the moment:
 * census: wrapper for census ACS api.
 * conflation: conflate a line layer to a base layer
-* synchrosimsum: scrapes synchro/simtraffic pdfs/txt files and produces summary.
+* synchrosum: scrapes synchro/simtraffic pdfs/txt files and produces summary.
 * (in-progress) isochrones: generate travel time isochrones from a point or segment
 * (in-progress) automap: a way to automate map creation with qgis.